mango63/Rebroadcaster-bukkit-docker/README.md

-# Rebroadcaster for Minecrafrt servers
+# Rebroadcaster for Minecraft servers

 This rebroadcasts a public server and as Lan server